Do you have an "everyday addiction"?

 What can you do if you’re concerned?

 Pay attention to your patterns.
-When do you shop, drink coffee, play video games?
+When do you shop, drink coffee, or play video games?
 Is it immediately after a stressful time?
-Are you putting friendships and other social connections on hold while you are engaging in the behaviour?
-Do you feel anxious or down when you are not doing the behaviour?
+Are you putting friendships and other social connections on hold while you are engaging in the behavior?
+Do you feel anxious or down when you are not doing the behavior?

-If you can answer yes to any of these questions, you may benefit from seeing a therapist to discuss your situation.
-Help can be found in the form of individual therapy, group therapy, or treatment centres.
+If you can answer yes to any of these questions, you may benefit from two of our services:

 For most of us, we engage in some sort of “soft addiction.”
-However, if you believe that your behaviour is currently interfering in the healthy parts of your life, then it’s time to reach out and ask for support.
-Learn to create new forms of behaviour that will make your brain and you a happy camper.
+However, if you believe that your behavior is currently interfering in the healthy parts of your life, then it’s time to reach out and ask for support.
+Learn to create new forms of behavior that will make your brain and you a happy camper.

 Read more mental health resources on our blog